 As a young performer, her interest in Butoh was solidified when dancing with Poppo & the Gogo Boys at La Mama and The Joyce Theater in NYC and touring Brazil.
 In 2008 she performed at The Japan Society's 100th anniversary with Butoh master Akira Kasai in Butoh America.
 Through the rabbit hole of Butoh philosophy Erin maintains an interest in contemporary technique and somatic awareness.

 "I make dance as a practice in noticing the energetic world as created by images without possession, social logic, boundaries or definitions...
-I am interested in the body melting into nature and in inviting the viewer to let the consciousness rest in the moment and float in the emotionless multitude of opposites somewhere between dream and reality.
-I hope to share a dream with you soon."
+I am interested in the body melting into nature and in inviting the viewer to let the consciousness rest in the moment and float in the emotionless multitude of opposites somewhere between dream and reality."